lightbend/kalix-jvm-sdk/samples/java-spring-fibonacci-action/README.md

 for more information on how to make your docker image available to Kalix.

-Finally, you can use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `mvn deploy` which will also conveniently package and publish your docker image prior to deployment, or by first packaging and publishing the docker image through `mvn clean package docker:push -DskipTests` and then deploying the image through the `kalix` CLI.
+Finally, you can use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `mvn deploy kalix:deploy` which will conveniently package, publish your docker image, and deploy your service to Kalix, or by first packaging and publishing the docker image through `mvn deploy` and then deploying the image through the `kalix` CLI.